bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 * in quite a range of ways
 My hobbies in quite a range of ways.

+* sensation (n.)
+burning/prickling/tingling/pleasant/strange/physical sensation
+You might feel burning sensation when you first apply the medicine.
+The sensation of nausea also disappeared after her migraine stopped.

+* sensitivity (n.) //ˌsensəˈtɪvəti//
+Many doctors lack sensitivity when dealing with their patients.

+* cognitive (adj.)
+The book discusses the stages of cognitive development.
+Some of the patient's cognitive functions were damaged because of the brain surgery.
+As children grow older, their cognitive processes become sharper.

+* to aid... in...
+When I'm learning another language, a dictionary aids me in learning it.
+Brandon aided Shelly in fixing up her bathroom.
+Your GPS will aid you in travelling.
+The new AI technology will aid us in developing the robot.

+* the loss of...
+  the loss of money
+After his bike accident, Jeffery suffered the loss of money.
+Some people experience the loss of sight as they get older.
+The decision they've just made will lead to the loss of investing.

+* tend to be...
+The lighter cars tend to be noisy.
+The white clothes tend to be dirty.

+* it's understandable that...
+It's understandable that your parents are angry.
+It's understandable why they are so stupid.

+* to be known to...
+Taking vitamin C regularly is known to prevent colds.
+The coronavirus is known to infect easily.

+* to determine whether...
+The attitude of you about the match determine whether you can win.

+* acquire (v.)
+Children acquire languages more easily than adults.
+During the training, the trainees acquired both the basics and actual flying experience.
+Kelly acquired a love for fashion while living in Paris.

+* fuse (v.)
+The composer fused classic music with rock-n-roll in the piece.
+East and West fuse in Hong Kong so naturally.
+The extreme heat fused all the machines in the factory.
+This project fused two languages in it. fuse wire

+* to some effect
+You need to take this medicine for the treatment to some effect.

+* it may not be long before... it won't be long before...
+It may not be long before the COVID-19 infects people around the world.
+It won't be long before we enjoy a review skit.

+* the young
+  the elderly
+The elderly should share their experience to the young.

 # October 10,11: Cooling Down Conflict